A 57-year-old male presents to his local A&E department complaining of chest pain, work through the case to reach a diagnosis and manage the patient.

 “Doctor, my chest, it’s still hurting.
 What’s going on?”

-Site – where exactly is the pain?
+Site – “Where exactly is the pain?”

 “The pain is in the middle of my chest and came on suddenly an hour ago whilst I was watching TV.
-It feels like I’ve got an elephant sat on my chest doctor, it’s awful.
+It feels like I’ve got an elephant sat on my chest doctor, it’s awful!
 I had a bit of tingling in my neck and jaw, but that’s gone now.
-I feel really nauseated, I vomited once at home before the ambulance arrived.
+I feel really sick, I vomited once at home before the ambulance arrived.
 I do feel a little short of breath, which is weird, I’ve never had that before, maybe I’m just anxious.
 The pain isn’t affected by my position or by taking in a deep breath, it’s just always there.
 The pain has improved but it’s still aching and feels heavy, I’d say it was 8/10 at the start and it’s now about 5/10.”

 Past medical history

 Has the patient had chest pain in the past?